Granville Ryrie: Military career

-At the beginning of the First World War, Ryrie was promoted to Brigadier-General, and was given command of the 2nd Light Horse Brigade, part of the ANZAC Mounted Division.
-He was in the Suez canal area and then joined the Gallipoli Campaign on 19 May 1915, where he was wounded twice.
+At the beginning of the First World War, Ryrie was promoted to brigadier general, and was given command of the 2nd Light Horse Brigade, part of the ANZAC Mounted Division.
+He was in the Suez Canal area and then joined the Gallipoli Campaign on 19 May 1915, where he was wounded twice.
 He was later moved to Egypt and London for respite, but rejoined the Brigade for the Sinai and Palestine campaign.
 He was involved in the famous charge of the light horse in the Third Battle of Gaza, in which Australian forces captured the town of Beersheba.
 In December 1918 he was made commander of the ANZAC Mounted Division, and in April 1919 was put in charge of the Australian Imperial Force in Egypt.
 He was promoted major general in September.

 Post-war career

 After returning to Australia, Ryrie remained the Member for North Sydney.
 In 1920, he was made an Assistant Minister for Defence in the ministry of Billy Hughes, assisting Senator George Pearce.
 At the 1922 election the newly created Division of Warringah was carved out of part of North Sydney, and Ryrie transferred there to be succeeded by Hughes.
 He served until 1927, when he was appointed the Australian High Commissioner to the United Kingdom in London.
 He was also an Australian delegate to the League of Nations.
 In 1928 and 1929 Ryrie acted as the Australian accredited representative before the League's Permanent Mandates Commission for the annual examinations of the Australian administration of the Mandated Territory of New Guinea.

 Ryrie returned to Australia in 1932, and died in Sydney on 2 October 1937, survived by his wife and children.
 He was buried at Michelago, New South Wales, after a state service at St Andrew's Anglican Cathedral.

 Micalago Station is still in the Ryrie family and is run by David Ryrie, Granville's eldest Ryrie grandson.
 David and his family still reside in the original homestead.

-Ryrie Street in North Ryde, Sydney is named in his honour.
+Ryrie Streets in Earlwood and North Ryde, Sydney are named in his honour.